MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 ## Cancel a desktop flow run

 Similar to the [Trigger](#trigger-a-desktop-flow-run) functionality, you can also cancel a queued/running desktop flow.
-To do this, you use the [CancelDesktopFlowRun action](/dynamics365/customer-engagement/web-api/canceldesktopflowrun).
+To cancel a desktop flow, use the [CancelDesktopFlowRun action](/dynamics365/customer-engagement/web-api/canceldesktopflowrun).

 ### Request to cancel a desktop flow run